pierre-24/scalapacke/docs/install.md

 For example, on Ubuntu 24.04, something like `default_options: ['la_backend=scalapack-openmpi']` should be used.
 Note that this generally force the choice of an MPI implementation as well.

-If you want to use oneMKL, intel developers are nice enough to provide some `pkg-config` files, see [there](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-math-kernel-library-intel-mkl-and-pkg-config-tool.html).
+If you want to use oneMKL, intel developers are nice enough to provide some `pkg-config` files as well, see [there](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-math-kernel-library-intel-mkl-and-pkg-config-tool.html).
 However, those files do not contain scaLAPACK, so our `meson.build` tries to be clever about it, and needs an extra option, `mkl_mpi` which can be either `openmpi` or `intelmpi` (equivalent to MPICH).
 For example, a choice could be `default_options: ['la_backend=mkl-static-lp64-seq', 'mkl_mpi=openmpi']`.

-If you want to use custom or exotic libraries, you can set `la_backend=custom` and provide a list of libraries with `la_libraries=lib1,lib2,...`.
+If you want to use custom or exotic libraries (such as AOCL) that do not provide a `pkg-config` file, you can set `la_backend=custom` and provide a list of libraries with `la_libraries=lib1,lib2,...`.
 Meson will try its best to find them.
-Note that Meson looks for libraries in `LIBRARY_PATH` (actually [following `gcc`](https://stackoverflow.com/questions/4250624/ld-library-path-vs-library-path) by doing so), so don't forget to `export LIBRARY_PATH=$LIBRARY_PATH:/path/to/your/library/`.
+Note that Meson looks for libraries in `LIBRARY_PATH` (actually [following `gcc`](https://stackoverflow.com/questions/4250624/ld-library-path-vs-library-path) by doing so), so don't forget to `export LIBRARY_PATH=$LIBRARY_PATH:/path/to/your/library/` if any.

 If you want to use 64-bits integers (**if and only if** your scaLAPACK implementation supports it), add `ilp64=true`.

-### Tested options
+### Tested builds

 In our [test suite](https://github.com/pierre-24/scalapacke/blob/dev/.github/workflows/test_lib.yml), we cover the following test cases: